ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### plot_dependencies(path=None, parent=None, levels=3)

 Generates a graph with all dependencies.
-The output is a .dot, .png, and pdf file.
+The output is a .dot file.

 * **Parameters:**
-  - path: file path without file extension.
+  - path: File path without file extension.
   - parent: Parent object.
   - levels: Depth levels to look for children.
 * **Output:**
-  A dot file which can be opend with Graphviz.
+  A .dot file which can be opend with Graphviz.
 * **Usage:**
   ```pycon
   >>> model.plot_dependencies(r'C:\\tmp\hull_dependencies', model.element_sets['HULL'], 3)